Katie Rees: Life after Miss Nevada USA

 On September 22, 2014, Rees was caught selling methamphetamines and a month later she was found with 5.3 grams of methamphetamines in her possession.

 On June 8, 2015, a warrant was issued for her arrest.
 Rees was charged with four felonies.
 They include trafficking in a controlled substance, sale of a controlled substance, and two counts of conspiracy to violate the uniform controlled substances act.
 The criminal complaint filed stated that she conspired with "unknown co-conspirators."

 Rees was arrested again Sept.
 1, 2015 after her boyfriend of 10-months, Kevin “DJ Kulprit” Sims, was pulled over by Las Vegas Police for allegedly speeding and failing to signal when changing lanes.
 Rees was charged with five drug counts, including felony possession of methamphetamine.
 Officers found rolling papers, two smoking pipes and a canister containing what police believed to be marijuana in a bag that she said was hers.
 They also found Xanax and Oxycontin as well as a substance that tested positive for meth.

+In February 2016, Rees avoided jail time for the four felony drug charges and was put on probation not to exceed three years.
+She had been sentenced to 12 to 32 months in jail but the sentence was suspended.